-(3) SEM observation: 11 sandstone samples from wells NT1 and NT8 were made along the bedding and vertical bedding with an area of approximately 1cm×1cm and a thickness of approximately 5mm, respectively.
-Place the sample in the vacuum coating machine for vacuum- pumping, and then conduct gold plating on the fresh fracture of the sample.
-The pore and mineral morphology of these samples were observed using an FE-SEM (quantum 200F SEM).
-SEM was operated in low vacuum mode.
-The accelerating voltage was 30 kV and the working distance was about 10 mm. the SEM resolution was 1.2 nm. the specific operating parameters of the SEM are described in previous studies (Schieber et al., 2013; 2016; Xi et al., 2018).
+(3) SEM observation: 11 sandstone samples were obtained from wells NT1 and NT8 along the bedding and vertical bedding with an area of approximately 1cm×1cm and a thickness of approximately 5mm, respectively.
+The sample was placed in a vacuum coating machine for vacuum- pumping, and then gold plating was done on the fresh fractures of the sample.
+These samples' pore and mineral morphology were observed using an FE-SEM (quantum 200F SEM).
+The SEM was operated in low vacuum mode.
+The accelerating voltage was 30 kV and the working distance was about 10 mm.
+The SEM resolution was 1.2 nm.
+The specific operating parameters of the SEM are described in previous studies (Schieber et al., 2013; 2016; Xi et al., 2018).

 Results